Can Weight Lifting Cause TMJ?

 4. Dental Appliances

-Custom-made oral appliances, such as splints or bite guards, can help realign the jaw and reduce muscle tension.
-These devices are typically worn during sleep but may also be recommended during certain activities.
+Oral appliances may be recommended Mouth splints or bite guards can also help to reposition (or realign) the jaw and ease muscle tension These are typically worn while you sleep but may also need to be worn during activities.

 5. Lifestyle Modifications